For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 AD=atopic dermatitis; AS=ankylosing spondylitis; CD=Crohn’s disease; JAK=Janus kinase; nr-axSpA=non-radiographic axial spondyloarthritis; PsA=psoriatic arthritis; RA=rheumatoid arthritis; UC=ulcerative colitis.

-‡Based on prescription data with RINVOQ in patients with RA, PsA, AS, AD, or UC as of December 2022.
+§Based on prescription data with RINVOQ in patients with RA, PsA, nr-axSpA, AS, AD, UC, or CD as of September 2023.3

-Adverse events (AEs) of special interest in all subjects through Week 16: integrated safety6
+Adverse events (AEs) of special interest in all subjects through Week 16: integrated safety5

 aAll events were eczema herpeticum.

-bPer protocol, patients experiencing AEs of malignancy (except for localized NMSC or cancer of the cervix in situ) and adjudicated VTE were required to discontinue therapy.
+bPer protocol, patients experiencing AEs of malignancy (except for localized NMSC or cancer of the cervix in situ), adjudicated GI perforations, and adjudicated VTE were required to discontinue therapy.

 MACE=major adverse cardiac event; n/100 PY=number of subjects with at least 1 event per 100 PY; NMSC=non-melanoma skin cancer; PYs=patient years; TB=tuberculosis; VTE=venous thromboembolism.